franciscohui/franciscohui.github.io/_posts/2017-05-17-design-productivity.md

 ---
 layout: post
-title: What Allows Design to be Productive?
+title: What Allows Designers to be Productive?
 ---

 At work today, the topic of productivity came up.
 What are the core practices that allow designers to be effective---user centered design.